 CF: What is it about the Cascade Farmlands region that makes tree fruit so remarkable?

-Peter: Basically, stone fruit grows best in a dessert with water, like North Central Washington.
+Peter: Basically, stone fruit grows best in a desert with water, like North Central Washington.
 Our volcanic soils help; the lack of humidity is very important.
 Moisture carries bacteria and fungus, meaning you have to spray fungicides.
 We avoid that here.
 Plus we get really nice colors and sugars because of warm days and cool nights.
 Flowing waters, like the Columbia River help moderate temperatures and provide irrigation.

 CF: How many varieties of peaches do you grow?